anubhavcoder/flu_shot_learning/README.md

 3. Healthcare workers are more likely to get the seasonal flu vaccine than non-healthcare workers, but it doesn't seem to be due to the fact that they think the seasonal flu is more dangerous than do their counterparts.

 4. Having children in the household somewhat predicts if a person is likely to get the H1N1 or seasonal flu vaccine - but this seems to only be the case if one has a very young child (e.g., 6 months old) who has yet to develop a strong immune system.
+This finding was unusual because past literature suggested that those with children would be more likely to get a vaccine for both themselves and their children (e.g., https://www.webmd.com/cold-and-flu/news/20181210/almost-half-of-us-adults-to-skip-flu-shot#1; https://www.sciencedirect.com/science/article/pii/S0264410X10017445?via%3Dihub)

 5. Those with pre-existing conditions see themselves as more likely to get sick from either the H1N1 or the seasonal flu, and they're also more likely to get the associated vaccines (likely as a result of these beliefs).